AdobeDocs/campaign-classic.en/help/platform/using/privacy-and-recommendations.md

 >[!NOTE]
 >
->This set of tools is here to help you with your privacy compliance for GDPR, CCPA, and PDPA.
+>This set of tools is here to help you with your privacy compliance for GDPR, CCPA, PDPA, and LGPD.
 For more on these different regulations, see [this page](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#whatisgdpr).

 <!--* **GDPR** (General Data Protection Regulation) is the European Union’s (EU) privacy law that harmonizes and modernizes data protection requirements.
 GDPR applies to Adobe Campaign customers who hold data for Data Subjects residing in the EU.